mcrowder65/resolve-promise-TEACHING/script.md

 })
 ```

-And looking at the terminal, we can see that it's stil outputting the breeds.
+And looking at the terminal, we can see that it's still outputting the breeds.

 And lastly, since all we're doing is outputting whatever value gets resolved, we can just pass `console.log` directly.